-All NEOs earned cash bonuses in excess of \$50,000 in 2014.
+All NEOs earned cash bonuses in excess of \$50,000 in 2015 with the exception of the CFO who assumed this position in May 2015.
 The Board exercised its discretion and required all NEOs to receive cash bonuses and no 10 year stock options.
 Mr. Brian Robbins is nearing retirement age and it was felt that, in this circumstance, options were not satisfactory long term motivators.
+Discretionary 5 year options were granted to all other NEOs (except Ms. Nguyen) in order to motivate them to deal with the increasing size and complexity of their respective responsibilities; ie: inclusion of the ALC business and meeting increasing demand within confined production capacity.
 Historic share option information for grants to NEOs are shown in the table "Outstanding Option-Based Awards".